skip to Main Content

 What is South Carolina Nursing License Law?

 In Columbia, South Carolina, the practice of nursing is controlled by the South Carolina Department of Labor, Licensing, and Regulation (LLR).
-All nurses including registered nurses, licensed practical nurse and Advance Practice Registered Nurses must be licensed by LLR before pursuing any professional nursing activities.
+All nurses including registered nurses, licensed practical nurses,s and Advance Practice Registered Nurses must be licensed by LLR before pursuing any professional nursing activities.

 License Defense Attorney Columbia South Carolina